Robitussin Dosage Calculator for Dogs

 • Concentration: The drug density listed on the bottle (e.g., 2mg/ml).

 First, the calculator determines the total milligrams of dextromethorphan needed by multiplying weight by the selected dosage strength.
-This step ensures the dose is effective for your dog's size and symptom severity.
+This step aims to ensure the dose is effective for your dog's size and symptom severity.
 Next, it divides that total by the concentration of your specific bottle to find the liquid volume.
 This method is the standard veterinary approach for converting human medications into safe pet doses.

 What Your Dosage Volume Means

-Your result is the exact amount of liquid to measure using a syringe or dropper for a single dose.
-This number eliminates the guesswork that can lead to toxicity or ineffective treatment.
+Your result is the estimated amount of liquid to measure using a syringe or dropper for a single dose.
+This number aims to reduce guesswork that can lead to toxicity or ineffective treatment.

 Small Breeds (under 20 lbs) typically require a small volume, often between 1.25 ml and 5 ml.
 Precision is vital here, as even a slight over-measure can cause sedation or upset stomach in smaller dogs.